Roger Piantoni: International career

 Piantoni received his first selection on 16 November 1952, in a friendly match in Dublin between the French team and Ireland (1–1).
 Piantoni tied the score for French at the 67th minute mark.

 In 1954, he did not participate in the World Cup in Switzerland.
 Injured a few months earlier during a France-Italy, he was unable to recover in time.

-Selected for the 1958 World Cup, he was one of the French players who brought the team to the semifinals, losing to the Pele's Brazilian team (2–5).
+Selected for the 1958 World Cup, he was one of the French players who brought the team to the semifinals, losing 5–2 to Pele's Brazil team.
 Teaming with Just Fontaine and Raymond Kopa, Piantoni played the first five games where he scored four goals, including the second in the semi-final against the Seleção.
 Due to emergency surgery for appendicitis, he did not play during the game against Germany, whom they beat 6–3 to secure third place.
 He played his last match with Les Bleus on 28 September 1961, a qualifying match for the 1962 World Cup in Chile against Finland (5–1).
 In the 79th minute of play on a free kick, he scored the last goal of his international career.

 From 1952 to 1961, Piantoni played 37 matches under the blue jersey, scoring 18 goals.